 To take advantage of the reduced, or even waived, APC researchers should:

-1. Check your country is one of EIFL’s 45 network countries, so we can apply the special discount or waiver to the journal’s APC.
+1. Check your country is one of 35 EIFL network countries included, and the APC discount or waiver available.

-2. Check the list of journals included to find an appropriate journal for your research (this also lists the EIFL discounted APC, or whether the APC is waived).
+2. Check the list of journals included to find an appropriate journal for your research.

 If you have any other questions please contact us.